"Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything." Plato

 Customize your exercises to develop your creativity

 Before jumping into getting creative, it is better to first acquire some technical background with your drums and percussion.

-However, once you’ve learned a few basics, it is possible to start working on your creativeness while at the same time developing a solid enough background with your drumming lessons.
+However, once you've learned a few basics, it is possible to start working on your creativeness while at the same time developing a solid enough background with your drum lessons near me.

 While working on basic independent and synchronization exercises, try to personalize your training exercises the most you can.

 Add a backbeat, a hi-hat, a cymbal crash, toms kick or a roll.

 Between us, working on the basics is not the most fun part while you are learning the drums.
 However, repeating basic exercises will help you progress faster and develop your creativity within a solid foundation.